edibotopic/edibotopic-website/content/notes/ambiguity.md

 ---

-An ambiguous utterance can have different causes, including:
+An ambiguous utterance can have different causes, including but not limited to:

 * Limited understanding of a topic
 * Poor mastery of the language